krassowski/Anki-Night-Mode/README.md

 It provides shortcut <kbd>ctrl</kbd>+<kbd>n</kbd> to quickly switch mode and color picker to adjust some of color parameters.

 After enabling the night mode, the add-on changes colors of menubar, toolbar, bottombars and content windows.
 Take a look at a screenshot at the bottom of this page to see an example.

+### Compatibility

+The add-on supports Anki in 2.1 version.
+While there is an older version of the add-on written for Anki 2.0, it is no longer supported as Anki 2.0 uses [well oudated and unsecure](https://github.com/krassowski/Anki-Night-Mode/issues/79#issuecomment-517806633) technology which lead to a large number of [difficult do diagnose issues](https://github.com/krassowski/Anki-Night-Mode/issues?utf8=✓&q=+label%3Aold-version+).

 ### How can I get it?